 That explanation has since been given to us in the writings of economist Fred Hirsch and others, and their technical analyses as outlined above dovetail nicely with Roepke’s own earlier concerns about modern capitalism.
 Their importance lies in the fact that we can understand quite precisely how a society based on modern capitalism can be prosperous materially but feel poor.
 Their technical studies explain how the free market system can whine and whimper its way along a path of growing decay; how the exercise of individual freedom, choice and rationality still will not produce a healthy or happy society.
 Man is a spiritual being foremost and his freedoms presuppose and are always circumscribed by moral and spiritual duties.
 When he neglects these latter, he may still have a kind of freedom, but it will not give him the satisfaction he really wants.

-Books referenced in this essay may be found in The Imaginative Conservative Bookstore.
 This essay appeared in The Legacy of Wilhelm Roepke: Essays in Political Economy by Ralph Ancil published in 1998.
 Copyright held by the Wilhelm Roepke Institute and reprinted by permission.
 Read the series introductory essay here.